GooseBehindTheSlaughter/PythonUserDatabase/README.md

 # PythonUserDatabase
 A python database handler that gives a lot of basic functionality needed for registering, loging and manipulatiing user data for a basic webserver or someshit

+More is going to be added and updated
 ## Functions

 User login -> success, usertoken